-If you’re planning a trip to the UK, one of the best ways to explore is to simply follow the coast, however if you are pressed for time, you can make a beeline directly to some of the below destinations.
-Whether you are looking for a lively family friendly beach, or a secluded and serene hideaway, keep on reading and you’ll be able to start planning your UK adventure!
+If you’re planning a trip to the UK, one of the best ways to explore is to simply follow the coast, however if you are pressed for time, you can book airport transfer to your hotel and make a beeline directly to some of the below destinations.
+Whether you are looking for a lively family friendly beach, a secluded and serene hideaway, or just the best Instagram spots in the UK, keep on reading and you’ll be able to start planning your UK adventure!

 Located in Yorkshire in Northern England, this place attracts tourists not only because of the beauty of its coast, but also because of its association with Bram Stoker’s Dracula, which is partly set here.
 To make the most out of your visit, make sure to ride the Whitby Town Double-Decker Open Top Tour Bus, which is the perfect way to explore the town.
 Enjoy the fresh fish and chips, climb the famous 199 steps to Whitby Abbey and St Mary’s Church, and if you’re feeling brave, check out the Dracula Experience!